chadgates/RaspiCharts/README.md

     sudo nano /lib/systemd/system/climateserver.service

-Add following to the file:
+Add following to the file and fill in the environment variables:

     [Unit]
     Description=Climate Client